 Underground Storage Tanks (USTs)

 EPA regulations for USTs under 40 CFR Part 280 specify minimum requirements for design, installation, operation, maintenance, monitoring, and closure of USTs.
-In addition, federal UST requirements include provisions for release detection, release response and corrective action, financial responsibility in case of spills, overfills, and release.
+In addition, federal UST requirements include provisions for release detection, reporting, response and corrective action, and financial responsibility in case of spills, overfills, and release.
 EPA's website has additional UST information.

 Generally, new and replaced USTs must:

-- Have a double-walled tank (i.e. secondary containment) with interstitial leak monitoring;
+- Have a double-walled tank (i.e., secondary containment) with interstitial leak monitoring;

-- Have double-walled piping (i.e. secondary containment) with interstitial leak monitoring, unless the piping is a safe suction system;
+- Have double-walled piping (i.e., secondary containment) with interstitial leak monitoring, unless the piping is a safe suction system;

 - Be protected against corrosion (both tank and piping through use of a non-corrodible material, a cathodic protection system, or siting);